jessiemaui/Experiment-3/README.md

                 Step 8: Let's test this out by ending our code with print(output) then shift+enter.

                 And there we have it!
 We've easily retrieved the cylinder count and gear for these cool cars.

+### Conclusion
+        We are now done in navigating the epxeriment using panas to load, explore, and manipulate real-world datasets.

+## We've covered everything from basic adta loading to advanced slicing and subsetting, mastering the essential concepts of data analysis in Python.
+With this foundation, we're rady to dive into more complex datasets and conduct powerful analyses!

+### Let's continue exploring, experimenting, and refining our data analysis skills!
+Thank you for joining me in this journey, and see you next time! :)

+Happy Coding,

+Jessie Mae Domingo
+2ECE-D